Personal locator beacons cleared for use on land

 The Maritime and Coastguard Agency (MCA) regulates the use of the beacons at sea.

-More than 16,000 PLB devices have already been registered for civilian boat and aircraft use within the UK.'Necessary protocols'
+More than 16,000 PLB devices have already been registered for civilian boat and aircraft use within the UK.

 The UK Rescue Co-ordination Centre at Kinloss will play a key role in using the same technology to direct mountain rescuers.